An Iconic Parisian Neighbourhood

 Tip: Make sure to book in advance if you’re planning to go, and be prepared to line up.

-Be wary of the whole area around here, as it’s renowned for being sleazy and a bit of a rip-off.
+Be wary of the whole area around here, as it’s renowned for being a bit sleazy and a bit of a rip-off.
 We had coffee across the road from the Moulin Rouge in a very average sort of establishment and it cost a small fortune!

-Please leave me a comment about Montmartre.
+Have you been to Montmartre?
+Please leave me a comment about below.